GeorgiYovchev/f-project/README.md

 - **Code Smells Detection (SonarCloud)**: Analyzes the code for potential bugs and smells, aiding in maintaining clean, efficient code.
 - **Build and Push**: Automates the building of the Docker image and pushes it to DockerHub, streamlining deployment.
 - **Docker Image Security Scan (Trivy)**: Scans the Docker image for vulnerabilities, ensuring deployment security.

+# Continuous Deployment (CD) Components

+## Overview

+After the Continuous Integration (CI) process completes, including security testing and Docker image upload to Docker Hub, the workflow continues with Continuous Deployment (CD) pipeline.
+This pipeline consists of three primary stages: Building Infrastructure, Configuring the VM, and Deploying the Application.

+## Stage 1: Building Infrastructure

+The first stage of the CD process is crucial as it involves setting up the necessary infrastructure for the application.
+This process is automated using Terraform within the GitHub Actions workflow.

+### GitHub Actions Workflow for Infrastructure

+In this stage, the workflow performs several key actions:
+- **Code Checkout**: Retrieves the latest codebase from the repository.
+- **Terraform Setup**: Initializes Terraform with the specified version.
+- **Infrastructure Creation**: Executes Terraform scripts to provision required infrastructure, such as cloud server.
+- **Output Generation**: Outputs crucial information like the server IP address, which is used in subsequent stages.

+### Terraform Configuration

+The Terraform configuration in this stage is designed to set up and manage the cloud infrastructure.
+Key aspects include:
+- **Version and Provider Specification**: Defines the required version of Terraform and configures cloud providers (like AWS and Hetzner Cloud).
+- **State Management**: Configures backend for state management, ensuring consistent tracking of infrastructure changes.
+- **Resource Definition and Allocation**: Creates cloud resource, such as virtual server as per the project requirements.
+- **Output Information**: Provides essential details like server IP addresses for use in later stages of the pipeline.

+This stage sets a solid foundation for the next steps, ensuring that the application has a robust and well-configured infrastructure to run on.